General

 - indicates that the calculation is freely accessible without logging in,

-- means the calculation is accessible if the user is logged in and holds a Student or Premium license,
+- means the calculation is accessible if the user is logged in and holds a "Student", a "Free" or "Premium" license,

 More details about access levels and available features are provided on the features page.